Mark McFarland: Crew chiefing career

 McFarland served as a crew chief for Ben Rhodes when Rhodes won the 2014 NASCAR K&N Pro Series East season.
 For 2015, McFarland served as crew chief for Justin Haley's East Series team.

 McFarland served as the general manager for his partly-owned team, MDM Motorsports, for two years.
 The team would close down prior to the 2019 season.
 McFarland would then join Joe Gibbs Racing as the team's crew chief for its ARCA Menards Series No. 18 car, driven by Riley Herbst, Ty Gibbs and Todd Gilliland.
 He won the 2021 main ARCA Series championship with Gibbs and the 2021 ARCA Menards Series East championship with Sammy Smith.
 In 2022, McFarland remained the crew chief of the No. 18 car in ARCA, now owned by Kyle Busch Motorsports.
 With Ty Gibbs moving up to the Xfinity Series full-time in 2022, Drew Dollar and Sammy Smith shared the car in the main ARCA Series and Smith drove the car full-time in the East Series.
 Smith and McFarland won their second consecutive East Series championship together that year.

 On January 9, 2025, it was announced that McFarland would move to Spire Motorsports in 2025 to crew chief their new ARCA entry, the No. 77 car, driven by Corey Day, a Hendrick Motorsports development driver.

 Personal life

-McFarland now lives in Harrisonburg, Virginia with his wife and four sons.
+McFarland now lives in Harrisonburg, Virginia with his wife and three sons.
 He and his wife Kitty opened a Nothing Bundt Cakes bakery location in the town in 2023.
 They followed in the footsteps of NASCAR on Fox pit reporter Jamie Little, who is also a Nothing Bundt Cakes franchise owner in the Indianapolis area.